Drone Roof Survey vs Traditional Roof Inspection (2026 Guide)

 ✔ Cost-effective (no scaffolding)

-✔ Ideal for large or complex buildings
+✔ Ideal for large or complex public-sector and commercial buildings

 ✔ No disruption to staff, residents or lessons